rubycorns/jaa/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the community.

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by:
+* opening an issue
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue, contacting a community member via slack ("mc" for Sara or "tam" for Tam), or via email (us@juniorsareawesome.org).
+* contacting a community member via slack ("mc" for Sara or "tam" for Tam) provided you are a member of the slack channel
+* or via email (us@juniorsareawesome.org).

-This Code of Conduct is adapted from the Contributor Covenant version 1.2.0
+This Code of Conduct is adapted from the [Contributor Covenant version 1.2.0](http://contributor-covenant.org/version/1/2/0/).